 The UWF Climbing Center is located on the lower floor of the HLS Facility (Bldg 72) near the center of the building and projects up into the second floor.
 Use of the Climbing Center is FREE to all Rec Center members.
 Harnesses, belay devices, carabiners, and climbing shoes are available for check-out at the Climbing Center FREE of charge.
 Just present your Nautilus card, and our instructors will get you all the equipment you need.
 Outdoor Adventure climbing instructors are there to assist you.

 Click the button to view our frequently asked questions.
 Instruction is offered on a regular basis in the areas of open climbing and group services.

 The climbing center is a state-of-the-art, indoor climbing wall accommodating all abilities and experience levels.
 At 36 ft. tall, it has plenty of challenge for everyone.
-There is 1500 sq. ft of climbing space with 8 top-ropes and additional bouldering only space.
-Routes and problems are changed regularly to provide new and interesting challenges for all participants.
+There is 1500 sq. ft of climbing space with 8 top-ropes as well as additional bouldering only space.
+Routes and problems are changed regularly to provide new and exciting challenges for all participants.

 Participants must have access to the HLS Facility to participate in Open Climb.
 The Climbing Center does honor the HLS Facility guest policy.
 Click the button for details on the Facility Admittance Policies.

 SUMMER Climbing Center Hours - Monday - Thursday, 5:00 - 8:00 pm (Open Climb)

 Follow this link to view/download the Climbing Center Consent Form.

 Rockwall Certification Process